Kaavalan-Limited/docs/README.md

 Integrations are essential tools that allow you to seamlessly connect **Cybercheck360** with your trusted **threat intelligence feeds**.
 By integrating these feeds, you can consolidate diverse threat data sources into a single, unified dashboard.
 This integration enhances your ability to view and analyze all your threat intelligence in one central location, improving efficiency and decision-making.
 With a comprehensive view of your threat landscape, you can better manage and respond to potential threats, making your security operations more effective.

 ## [**AbuseIPDB Integration**]
-[AbuseIPDB's Mission](https://www.abuseipdb.com/about.html) to provide an easy way for sysadmins to both report malicious IP addresses, and gain access to a crowdsourced list of bad IPs before they've even had the chance to attack your infrastructure.
+[AbuseIPDB's](https://www.abuseipdb.com/about.html) mission is to provide an easy way for sysadmins to both report malicious IP addresses, and gain access to a crowdsourced list of bad IPs before they've even had the chance to attack your infrastructure.

 #### How to Enable AbuseIPDB Integration with Cybercheck360
 ##### **Steps**: